umbraco/UmbracoDocs/Extending/Section-Trees/Searchable-Trees/index.md

 ![Content Section Dashboards](images/favouritethings-search-v8.png)

-Umbraco is automatically finding any implementation of ISearchableTree in your site, and automatically configuring it to be used for the custom section mentioned in the TreeAlias property - so be careful not to accidentally have two ISearchableTree implementations trying to search the 'same' TreeAlias, its 'one ISearchableTree per TreeAlias'!
+Umbraco automatically finds any implementation of ISearchableTree in your site, and automatically configures it to be used for the custom section mentioned in the TreeAlias property.
+Be careful not to accidentally have two ISearchableTree implementations trying to search the 'same' TreeAlias, its 'one ISearchableTree per TreeAlias'!

 ## Replacing an existing Section Tree Search (SearchableTreeResolver)

 Perhaps you want to change the logic for searching an existing section of the site, (why? - well you might have a 'company name' property on a MemberType in the Member section, and you want searches for that company name to filter the members who work there, the default implementation will only search on Member Name)

-or

-perhaps you want to replace Examine search in the backoffice with an external Search Service, eg Azure Search, so in a cloud hosted implementation you don't need to build the Examine indexes on each new server as your cloud hosting scales out.
+Or perhaps you want to replace Examine search in the backoffice with an external Search Service, eg Azure Search.
+In a cloud hosted implementation you don't need to build the Examine indexes on each new server as your cloud hosting scales out.

 ### Example